biomolecules

 Doctors generally recommend unsaturated fats as a healthier fat, this is because whilst saturated fats increase "good" and "bad" cholesterol (HDLs and LDLs); unsaturated fats are able to increase the good cholesterol whilst decreasing the bad cholesterol

-It is recommended for 6% or under of an individual's diet to come from saturated fats and for 25% to come from unsaturated fats in general.
+It is generally recommended for 6% or under of an individual's diet to come from saturated fats and for 25% to come from unsaturated fats so do with that information what you will.

 Saturated fats are usually solid at room temperature (butter for example) whilst unsaturated fats are liquid at this temperature (for example, olive oil)